Your Parrot’s Top Ten Health Hazards

 Certain house and yard plants are also toxic if eaten or when their branches are used as perches.
 If you make your own perches, use branches from trees and shrubs that produce edible fruit.

 Although less common, the same sort of problems can be caused by exposure to lead or lead-based objects and coatings.
+A common source of toxic metals that I have encountered are key chain ornaments and trinkets that contain low melting point metals (fusible alloys) that were hung in the bird’s cage.

 #7 Avian Gout